robfairh/ms-thesis/corrections/README.md

 - Contains comments on Ch1, 2, 3, 4, 5, 6, 7.
 - I have addressed comments on Ch1, 2.
 - Working on Ch3 comments
+- Working on Ch5 comments

+Add to appendix:
+- Cross section homogenization and condensation formulas.